koxu1996/koxu1996.github.io/Upgrade-to-Casper-node-v1.4.5.md

 DO NOT restart the node, only run the commands provided.
 The upgrade will automatically occur at the activation point.

+# Make sure to see security information at the bottom after staging.

 ## 1.4.5 Release
 This includes some security fixes and code will be made public following activation.